Apra487/DailyCodingProblemScraper/readme.md

 3. Store the content as HTML and Markdown files locally on my computer.
 4. Commit the files to a Git repository, ensuring I have a record of all the coding problems.

-The solution allows you to stay organized and maintain a history of all the problems you receive, making it easier for you to revisit them and solve them when you find the time.
+**Note:** This solution allows you to stay organized and maintain a history of all the Daily Coding Problem emails that are already in your inbox.

+If you want to get new daily coding problem emails in your GitHub in realtime.
+Please go to my other repository 👉 [DCP-Mail-To-Github-In-Realtime](https://github.com/Apra487/DCP-Mail-To-Github-In-Realtime).

 <br></br>

 ## Installation